weareinteractive/ansible-apt/README.md

 apt_autoremove: yes
 # remove .deb files for packages no longer on your system
 apt_autoclean: yes
-# whether or not “suggested” packages should be installed.
+# whether or not suggested packages should be installed.
 apt_install_suggests: false
-# whether or not “recommended” packages should be installed.
+# whether or not recommended packages should be installed.
 apt_install_recommends: false
 # repositories to register
 apt_repositories: []